MCC Recommended Syllabus Statements

 Online On Your Own Time: Therefore, engagement in course activities and submitting assignments provides instructors the opportunity to provide feedback that guides learning.
 Attendance will be measured by consistent assignment submissions.
 Students who cannot complete assignments in Canvas by scheduled due dates should reach out to the instructor.
 Missed assignments translate to absences and missing two due dates in a row may result in withdrawal from the course.

 The policy should include information on acceptable absences (beyond those officially recognized in the district), any tardiness policies, and information on when a student will be withdrawn for non-attendance.
 You may want to refer students to your Grading Policy.

 Course attendance policies must comply with section 2.3.2 of MCCCD Administrative.
-If you have an excused absences section please revise as needed.
-See the CTL Syllabus Site for more ideas.
-Be aware that the Online On Your Own Time statement should be guided by the federal requirements and must include the minimum outside-of-class time expectations.
+Be aware that the Online (On Your Own Time) statement should be guided by the federal requirements and must include the minimum outside-of-class time expectations.

 Excused Absence (Under Attendance Policy)

 MCC’s policies excuse absences due to college sanctioned events, death of an immediate family member, jury duty, subpoenas, short-term military service, or religious holidays.
 Signed absence verification forms or accommodation forms are required prior to absence. https://district.maricopa.edu/regulations/admin-regs/section-2/2-3#2

 There are two kinds of withdrawal, student initiated withdrawal and instructor initiated withdrawal.
 Find the specific withdrawal information in the District Administrative Regulation 2.3.6 and Appendix S-7.

 Classroom Accommodations for Students with Disabilities Administrative Policy